Cyndolo/ECE143_Group12/README.md

 - All you have to do is make sure the filename called by "file_path" matches your file name.
 - Click run and your charts should be generated!

+haochen.py:
+- Generates Violin plots for gender-conditional distributions of GPA, GMAT and work experience
+- Generates Violin plots for race-conditional distributions of GPA, GMAT and work experience
+- Generates histograms for gender-conditional admission counts and rates
+- Generates histograms for race-conditional admission counts and rates
+- Generates GPA vs. GMAT linear model plot, and its associated residal plot and GMAT-conditional GPA variance plot.